Cecilapp/Cecil/docs/3-Templates.md

 ## Lookup rules

-Cecil searches for the best layout to use, for a given _Page_, in a defined order.

-In most of cases **you don’t need to specify the template** with the `layout` variable: Cecil selects the most appropriate template for you.
+In most of cases **you don’t need to [specify the template](2-Content.md#predefined-variables)** to use: Cecil selects the most appropriate template, by page type.

 :::
 **Glossary:**